Energy efficient household and work in progress

 “It just made sound financial sense – and it’s good for the environment,” says Terrence who has a commerce background.

 The couple also investigated other ways of making their new home more energy efficient, picking up ideas during Surf Coast Shire’s Sustainable House Day.
-Seeing several passive solar houses in operation was an eye-opener, according to Terrence, and prompted the decision to incorporate passive solar design features into the new house.
+Seeing several passive solar houses in operation was an eye-opener and prompted the decision to incorporate passive solar design features into the new house.

 These include north-facing windows to capture winter sun, external blinds against summer heat, double-glazing, draught-sealing and thermal mass to store heat.